MLZ is a cooperation between:

 PGAA as a method

 Neutrons and gamma rays have a large penetration depth even in condensed matter, so samples with thicknesses up to a couple of centimeters can analysed.
-The samples can be measured without any specific preparations, and the method yields the bulk composition of the irradiated volume.
+The samples can be measured without specific preparations, and the method yields the bulk composition of the irradiated volume.
 PGAA is non-destructive.
 The sample can be in any physical form: in proper containers, liquids and gases can also be measured.
 Also the chemical form of the sample has no influence on the analysis.
 For each element, the result of the non-destructive analysis is an averaged concentration (mass fraction) over the irradiated sample volume, i.e. a bulk analysis.

 Dynamic range